-I’ve heard this sort of statement a lot during my time leading teams and it can be frustrating.
-Particularly when you feel there are more important tasks that need to be completed by your team.
+I’ve heard this sort of statement a lot during my time leading teams and it can be frustrating when you are trying to build a high performing team.
+Particularly when you feel there are more important tasks that need to be completed.

 In most workplaces there are many conflicting priorities.
 Different stakeholders have different targets and often people call on others for help to get them done.
 This is to be expected, and part of working in a collegiate environment.

-However, it does not help efficiency or achieving goals.
+However, you can’t lead a high performing team in this situation.
 If left unaddressed, your team can be distracted by other work that you never even expected.